avri-kaufman/Time-Guessing-Game/README.md

 1. Open `db-schema.pdf` and review the database schema.
 2. Create the tables in your MySQL database using the schema.
 3. Insert some test users into the `user` table.
+4. Insert some locations into the `location` table.

 ### **Create .env File**